 There were countless other adventures to be had.
 One day we spent the afternoon hiking through the jungle and the next we went wakeboarding.
 In the mornings, sometimes the owner would drop by and teach us how to fish from the beach.
 However, there were still a vast majority of afternoons lazily spent on the beach with a margarita in one hand and a good book in the other.

 Food & drink

 Sometimes the best food you can find in foreign countries comes from the tiny little stalls by the side of the road.
 They don’t look like much from the outside, but the food is unforgettable.
-Many times, along the streets of Yelapa, I would come across a tiny little stall selling authentic Mexican food.
+Many times, along the streets of Yelapa, Mexico, I would come across a tiny little stall selling authentic local Mexican cuisine.
 I would strike up a rather stunted conversation (my Spanish is rough) with the stall owner while he made my food.
-Then I would be on my way exploring again.
+Then, I would be on my way exploring again.

-But there are also, some wonderful restaurants sprinkled along the beach.
+There are also some wonderful restaurants sprinkled along the beach.
 Hotel Lagunita offers breakfast, lunch, dinner and friendly servers.
 Another top recommendation would be Pollo Bollo.
 Every time I went there, I received large portions of freshly grilled seafood, chicken and vegetables!
 Considering this is a small, fishing village, you will always receive fresh, local catches for a decent price.